Home Insulation Questions Frequently Asked Questions

 If your home was built before or during the 1970s, it is highly unlikely that you have any insulation at all.

 There are health benefits to having insulation as well.
-The dampness in the air is diminished by the insulation, thus improving the quality of air you and your family are breathing in.
+The dampness in the air is diminished by the insulation, thus improving the quality of the air you and your family are breathing in.
 This is beneficial for the treatment of asthma and other respiratory illnesses.

 Having adequate insulation also decrease your power bill.